Community Association Managers International Certification Board (CAMICB) administers the

 Personal information submitted with an application or recertification application is considered confidential.
 Personal information retained within the CAMICB database will be kept confidential.
-Examination scores are released only to the examination candidate unless a signed release is provided in writing by the individual, or release is required by law.
+Examination scores are released only to the examination candidate unless a signed release is provided in writing by the individual or is required by law.

 International Standards for Certification Programs

 Nondiscrimination and Fairness Policy

-CAMICB adheres to principles of fairness and due process and endorses the principles of equal opportunity.
-CAMICB, the Board, and any selected testing vendor(s) do not discriminate or deny opportunity to anyone on the basis of race, color, creed, age, gender, national origin, religion, disability, marital status, parental status, ancestry, sexual orientation, military discharge status, source of income, or any other status protected by applicable law.
-All applicants/candidates for certification will be judged solely on the published eligibility and recertification criteria determined by the Board.
+CAMICB adheres to fairness and due process principles and endorses the principles of equal opportunity.
+CAMICB, the Board, and any selected testing vendor(s) do not discriminate or deny opportunity to anyone based on race, color, creed, age, gender, national origin, religion, disability, marital status, parental status, ancestry, sexual orientation, military discharge status, source of income, or any other status protected by applicable law.
+All applicants/candidates for certification will be judged solely on the Board's published eligibility and recertification criteria.

 CAMICB is governed by a nine-member Board of Commissioners.
-Of the nine Commissioners, at least five must be CMCA certificants and at least one must be a homeowner, consumer, or other member of the public.
+Of the nine Commissioners, at least five must be CMCA certificants, and at least one must be a homeowner, consumer, or another member of the public.